 Elderflower season is an exciting but short lived time.
 Every year I try to find some way to preserve the elderflower harvest so that I can enjoy them for a longer period of time.
 Elderflower sparkling mead is one of my favorite things to make, but I’ve been wanting to try making elderflower liqueur (also known as St. Germain) for some time now.
 This year the local elder trees were absolutely loaded with elderflowers, so I decided to make this delicious elderflower liqueur!

 Elderflowers appear before elderberries, and they arrive anytime between May through July, depending on your location and climate.

 Insects love elderflowers, so be sure to give the flowers a few shakes before using to remove them.
 It also helps to let them sit for an hour or two outside to let any remaining bugs vacate.

-The leaves, stems, and unripe berries of elder are toxic when consumed in large amounts, so remember that when making any kind of elderflower or elderberry preparation.
+The leaves, stems, seeds, and unripe berries of elder are toxic when consumed in large amounts, so remember that when making any kind of elderflower or elderberry preparation.

 How to Make Elderflower Liqueur

 Depending on the size of the elderflowers you collect, you will need about 20-30 whole flower heads for this liqueur recipe.

 Although it’s a bit labor intensive, it’s important to cut the flowers off with as little stem as possible attached.
-This is because the stems can be toxic and cause stomach upset in large amounts.
+This is because the stems contain a toxic compound and can cause stomach upset in large amounts in some people.

 If you don’t have access to fresh elderflowers, dried elderflowers can also be used, just use about half as much as fresh.